avanikawa/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 }
 ```

-To change any the personality of any language, follow this format -
+To change the personality for any language, follow this format -

 ```
 var haptikInitSettings = {